 Emilie Bloom

-Emilie Bloom is a comedic actor, physical comedy performer, designer, and maker specialising in clown and costume.
+Emilie Bloom is an actor & physical comedy performer, art therapist and designer/maker specialising in clown & costume.

 She attended the Paris-based institute, L'Ecole Philippe Gaulier. based on Jacques Lecoq ́s Pedagogy.
 During these intensive 2 years, she trained in clown, bouffon, character, Shakespeare/Chekhov, le jour, melodrama, writing, and directing with Phillippe Gaulier, Aitor Basauri (Spymonkey ), Kristine Landon- Smith (NIDA, Tamasha Theatre), and Nicole Kehrberger (Barfuss Theater).

-After completing her training in Paris, Emilie was accepted into a Directors Mentorship and Internship with Tamasha Theatre Company on A Sweet Cider Directed by Kristine Landon Smith (Director and Co-Founder of Tamasha Theatre Company) Here, she went on to perform with Tamasha Theatre Company at Hampstead Theatre in London, UK and worked as an Assistant to the Director with Kristen Landon-Smith in a Cultural Exchange Program with London's Circus Space.
+After completing her training in Paris, Emilie was accepted into a Directors Mentorship & Internship with Tamasha Theatre Company on A Sweet Cider Directed by Kristine Landon Smith (Director and Co-Founder of Tamasha Theatre Company) Here she went on to perform with Tamasha Theatre Company at Hampstead Theatre in London and worked as an Assistant to the Director with Kristen Landon-Smith in a Cultural Exchange Program with London's Circus Space.

 A key component of Emilie's creative practice involves the inquiry of historical references within a thorough research process.
 Emilie creates design journals using images, drawings, and text that often move into digital platforms for collaboration.
 Aesthetic considerations drive the development of the characters, costumes, puppets, and theatrical world Emilie dreams about.
 Using found detritus, materials, and fabrics from her studio and the street or recycle shops for construction, Emilie commits to repurposing and transforming materials for magical art-making.